 It typically grows to be 2″ or 3″ inches high and about a foot wide.

-The leaves of Fung Wax Flower may be heart-shaped or rounded.
+The Fung Wax Flower may have rounded or heart-shaped leaves.

 They are small, thick, succulent, and olive green with an interesting mottling of gray.